-I - Incomplete
+I - Incomplete P - Passed

-W - Withdrew
+W - Withdrawn AU - Audit

-WF - Withdrew failing
+WF - Withdrawn failing NG-No grade

-WP - Withdrew passing
+WP - Withdrawn passing CR - Credit

-WU - Withdrew auditing
+WU - Withdrawn auditing

-P - Passed

-AU - Audit

-NG - No grade

-CR - Credit

 All "Incompletes" must be made up by midterm of the following semester.

 Repeating a Course

 A student may repeat courses in which he did not earn a passing grade.
 All grades earned by a student become a part of his permanent record and will show on any transcript issued by the Seminary or College; however, when a course is repeated, the highest earned grade is used in computing the grade point average, and the credit hours are counted only once.
 A student's grade point average will improve providing the repeated grade is higher than the previous grade.